Devon Daniels/Red Beast Morpher Ranger

 - Rookie Red Ranger: While he has some martial arts skills and is able to hold his own against Blaze in a fight, he's entirely new to being a ranger while the original candidate had been training for the job for some time.
 Also, while he and Zoey weren't candidates that became Rangers, Zoey was part of the program and still works for Grid Battleforce, while Devon is a complete outsider.
 He's ultimately chosen to become leader as he was more level-headed than Ravi or Zoey when the two bickered over who'd take over as leader.

 - Super Speed: Thanks to the Cheetah DNA imprinted on him, Devon is able to move at high levels of speed when morphed.
+In Beast-X Mode, Devon's cheetah speed is upgraded to near teleportation levels.

 - The Unchosen One: Devon was not the original candidate for the Red Ranger powers.
 In fact, he trespassed into Grid Battleforce to see the Battle Simulator, only to get roped into being a Power Ranger when Blaze was corrupted.